Parramatta Square's Transformation

 When complete the precinct will include delis, grab-n-go, alfresco bistros, cafes and fine dining, with Westfield shopping centre just metres away via the underground pedestrian link.
 Westfield Parramatta is home to an expanding selection of top-tier retailers including some of the world’s best-known brands.

-Among the first eateries to open was the popular burger restaurant Betty’s Burgers & Concrete Co. at Parramatta Square.
+Among the first eateries to open was the popular burger restaurant Betty’s Burgers and Concrete Co. at Parramatta Square.
 The new outlet opened its door last July, celebrating its opening with a burger festival with a difference.

 A key part of the Parramatta Square development is its transport connections.

 Parramatta train station connects directly from the station to Parramatta Square via single-level access, with a bus interchange located above the station.

 Once it’s operational in 2023, Stage One of the Parramatta Light Rail project will include a Parramatta Square stop.
 The 12 km Light Rail will connect the Parramatta CBD to Westmead and Carlingford.